codewithot/codewithot/README.md

-- 👋 Hi, I’m @codewithot a web developer, primarily focused on back-end web development.
+- 👋 Hi, I’m @codewithot a full-stack engineer, primarily focused on web development.
-- 👀 My interests include fullstack web development, and mobile app development.
+- 👀 My interests include mobile app development and deep learning.
-- 🌱 I’m currently learning JavaScript, Laravel, Django and flutter.
+- 🌱 I’m currently learning TypeScript, and flutter.
 - 💞️ I’m looking to collaborate on projects around my stack.
 - 📫 You can reach me on:
 - Email: victoryikuomola@gmail.com